Quick chicken ramen inspired by “Magic Ramen”

 Compared to centuries-old soba, somen and udon noodles, ramen is a relatively new arrival on Japan’s culinary scene.
 Thought to have been brought over by Chinese immigrants after the Meiji restoration in 1868, Tokyo’s first Ramen shop opened in 1910.
 Ramen, for most Japanese, is a very quick, cheap, practically “fast food” lunch option when you’re not at home.

-I can remember as a teenager growing in Beijing, Cup Noodles (the same ones invented by Momofuku Ando) were a reliable, filling, cheap lunch or dinner when we were on China study trips and traveling on a long, slow train (in 1992, it took us 24 hours to train from Beijing to Xian!).
+I can remember as a teenager growing in Beijing, Cup Noodles (the same ones invented by Momofuku Ando) were a reliable, filling, cheap lunch or dinner when we were on China study trips and traveling on a long, slow train (in 1992, it took us 24 hours to train from Beijing to Xian).
 Just add hot water and wait a couple of minutes — perfect!
 At some point some classmates showed me how to eat instant noodles as snacks, dry — have you tried this?
 Just open the packet, sprinkle over the magic dust and chomp on it or crush them up in the bag and eat them like crisps!
 Later, during my early 20s, I remember appreciating the little standing-only ramen joints in Tokyo where you punch in what you want in a machine before hand, pay with coins, it spits out a ticket and you take it up to the counter – a very spartan, no nonsense, tiny eatery that fits a handful of people standing.
 The size is not really a problem since you are in and out so quickly.
 The noodles come out in a flash, they are warm and filling and everything you need in a quick meal.

 It’s a little funny to me that ramen noodles have taken on such cult status outside of Japan and have become a well appreciated, almost gourmet thing, because they will forever remain in my mind as these quick, cheap eats!